christroutner/insight-docker/README.md

 [bitcoin.conf](config/testnet-example/bitcoin.conf)
 file get copied to the `~/blockchain-data` directory.
 If it is not, bitcore will generate it's own (incorrect) copy.
 If things are behaving unexpectedly, inspect the `~/blockchain-data/bitcoin.conf` file first.
-The `./run-image` script will copy the config file before starting the image.

-## Ideas for future improvement:
-* Expand the setup for mainnet
-* Figure out a way to skip building bitcoin-abc from source.